Darshanptl7500/HackerRank/README.md

 # HackerRank
-his repository solutions to challenges from hackerrank.com.
+This repository solutions to challenges from hackerrank.com.
 Solutions are written entirely in Swift.
-This markdown file tracks my progress as I complete each challenge.